 In 1986 Ford sold its commercial vehicle division of Europe to Italian company Iveco and the model became known as the Iveco Ford Cargo.
 When it was updated in 1991 it became known as the Iveco Eurocargo.
-After the recession in the 1990s, Iveco rationalised its production operations and the Langley plant closed in October 1997 which brought Iveco/Ford truck production to an end in the UK.
-The Langley site is now a major hub for Royal Mail.
+After the recession in the 1990s, Iveco rationalised its production operations and the Langley plant closed in October 1997.
+Demolished a year later, the site was redeveloped for housing, Royal Mail’s International Mail Centre, warehousing and offices.

 My name is Gary Flint.
 I'm author, photographer & illustrator for Postcards from Slough.
 If you wish to make any comments on the contents of the website please click on the ladybird below:

 Postcards from Slough is an independently funded website.
 We are open to offers of sponsorship from companies that have any connections to the town.
 To contact us please click on the ladybird below:

 Postcards from Slough is linked with a local action group the Chalvey Community Forum.
 The group liaises with various local organisations in order to improve the quality of life for residents in the ward of Chalvey and Salt Hill.
 To learn more please click on the maidenhair leaf below:

 I volunteer as a guide at the Museum of Berkshire Aviation.
 It is a special museum and if you would like to know more about the museum then please click on the motif below:

 To learn more about the museums activities while staying within this website click on the tab at the top of the page or on the motif below: